Mgrillo03/stock_forever/README.md

 # stock_forever

-Web aplication project that manages a stock of a store.
+Web aplication project to manage the data bases of an accessory store with Django.

-this project is meant to be a Django practice.